Top 10 Dog Breeds That Drool the Most (With Pictures!)

 For some people, the thought of owning a dog that slobbers drool all over the place is enough to make their skin crawl.
 To others, the amount of drool a dog produces isn’t much of a concern at all.
 The one thing is for certain: All dogs drool.
 It’s just that some do it more than others.
+Here are the 10 dog breeds that drool the most, plus a few things you should know about dog drool.

 Dog drool is dog saliva.
 Dogs produce it, as do humans, to help with the digestive process, and according to veterinarian Dr. Jill Lopez, breeds of dogs with large upper lips are known to be the biggest droolers.